saifhaq/alma/README.md

 ### Argparsing

 For convenience, we provide a `parse_benchmark_args` function that parses the command line arguments for the user.
-This is provided for convenience, but one can also just pass in the arguments directly to the `benchmark_model` API.
+One can of course also just pass in non-CLI arguments directly to the `benchmark_model` API.
 The `parse_benchmark_args` function is used as follows:

 ```python